ExtremeFLOW/neko/integration_tests/README.md

 Directory structure.

 - meshes.
 Mesh files that can be used in the tests.
-Add a new one if needed.
+Add a new one if really needed.
-- case\_tempates.
-A few case files that can be uses as a start to build one for your case.
+- case\_templates.
+A few case files that can be used as a start to build one for your case.
+You can also add a new one directly to your test suite.
 - Each test suite should be in its own directory, where you can also add necessary stuff such as reference log files.
-- Each test suite should be in a file test_\*.py, this way it is automatically discovered by pytest.
+- Each test suite should be in a file test_\*.py, this way it is automatically discovered by `pytest`.
 - Each test in the suite should be in a function which starts with `test_`.